gordielachance/wp-soundsystem/readme.txt

 = Notes =

-For feature request and bug reports, [please use the forums](http://wordpress.org/support/plugin/wp-soundsystem#postform).
+For feature request and bug reports, please use the [Github Issues Tracker](https://github.com/gordielachance/wp-soundsystem/issues).

 If you are a plugin developer, [we would like to hear from you](https://github.com/gordielachance/wp-soundsystem).
 Any contribution would be very welcome.